|

 Six Sonatas and Partitas of Johann Sebastian Bach for the Continental

-label and had conducted his Rumanian Rhapsodies with l'Orchestre des
+label and had conducted his Romanian Rhapsodies with l'Orchestre des

 Concerts Colonne de Paris, released on the Remington label.
 The Sonatas

 and Partitas were issued in 1950.
-The Rumanian Rhapsodies Nos.
+The Romanian Rhapsodies Nos.
 1 and

 2 in 1951 and 1952 respectively on 10 inch LP's.